Parliament of Saint Lucia: Monarch

-The sovereign's role in parliament is ceremonial, with neither the sovereign nor their viceroy (the governor general), participating in the legislative process.
+Although the sovereign constitutes part of parliament, neither the sovereign nor his viceroy (the governor general), participates in the legislative process.
 However, Royal Assent is still necessary for a bill to become law.

 Senate

 The Senate is the upper house of parliament, consisting of 11 members appointed by the governor general.
 Six members are appointed based on the advice of the prime minister, whilst three members are appointed based on the advice of the leader of the opposition.
-The other two members are appointed by the governor general based on his or her own judgement.
+The other two members are appointed by the governor general.
 To be appointed as a senator, one must be at least 21 years old.

 House of Assembly

 The House of Assembly is the lower house of parliament, with each member being elected via a plurality of voters in each of the country's 17 constituencies.
 Members of the House must be at least 21 years old.
 A parliamentary term lasts no more than 5 years, but Parliament may be dissolved at any time.